 Below are the credits needed for a student to be on track for graduation with his/her class.
-Students will advance to the next grade level each year despite the number of credits earned.
-However, graduation from Eastpointe High School will be achieved only when the necessary 25 credits are earned.
+Students will advance to the next grade level only when they have reached the appropriate credit total.
+Graduation from Eastpointe High School will be achieved only when the necessary 22 credits are earned.

-Credits for Sophomore Status 6.0

-Credits for Junior Status 12.0

-Credit for Senior Status 18.0
+Credits for Sophomore Status 4.0 Credits for Junior Status 10.0 Credit for Senior Status 16.0